 Sun in Libra, Moon in Aries, Mercury & Venus in Scorpio, Mars in Gemini, Jupiter in Taurus, Saturn in Sagittarius, Uranus in Aries, Neptune in Virgo, Pluto in Cancer, North Node in Gemini, South Node in Sagittarius

-Before addressing a karmically pivotal turning point in Mr. Wiesel’s life, which of itself, was a very recent newsworthy event, along with interpreting key planetary factors which were activated both natally and by progression during that most crucially karmic of times, it must be noted that the Nobel Laureate shares the same date of birth with another notorious pursuer of Truth in its most powerfully raw and naked form.
+Before addressing a karmically pivotal turning point in Mr. Wiesel’s life, which of itself, was a very recent newsworthy event, along with interpreting key planetary factors which were activated both natally and by progression during that most crucially karmic of times, it must be noted that the Nobel Laureate shares the same date of birth with another notorious pursuer of Truth who presented this concept in his work in its most powerfully raw and naked form.
 The gifted writer Truman Capote, who single handedly created an entire genre of literature with his masterpiece of non-fiction, “In Cold Blood”, was born on the 30th of September as well.

 In Part II, we soon shall discover that The Holocaust wouldn’t be the only time in Elie Wiesel’s life where his foundation of God would be shaken to its core and his belief in humanity would be tinged with trepidation.
 A second, almost incomprehensible trial of faith occurred which also was a newsworthy event from the not so distant past.